GeoPard vegetation indexes

-The GeoPard Vegetation Indexes block retrieves the preselected satellite image from the available constellations, applies the preselected vegetation index calculation on top, and packs the output as cloud-optimized GeoTIFF.
+The GeoPard Vegetation Indexes algorithm retrieves the preselected satellite image from the available constellations, applies the preselected vegetation index calculation on top, and packs the output as cloud-optimized GeoTIFF.

 NDVI – Normalized Difference Vegetation Index (from 0 to 1) is a good crop health indication, representing green vegetation distribution.
 Though there are limitations when using this view at the start of the growing season (influenced by soil) and at the peak of vegetation (saturation).
 It is shown from red to green on the map.